My Bullet Journal Method

 - Expenses tracker, in which I list the expenses I make per day.
 I transfer this data to a spreadsheet in my computer, where the calculation takes place.
 This tracker serves as a reminder to be mindful of expenses, as well as a backup, in case something corrupts the spreadsheet.

 Bujo’s bulk comprises Daily Logs.
+This is the main feature.

-My Daily Log is many things: a to-do list, a reminder, an analog Twitter, notepad, tracker, etc.
+My Daily Log is many things: a to-do list, a reminder, an analog private Twitter, notepad, tracker, etc.

 Below is the format I currently use: